 The single best way to grow your business’s revenue is by raising your prices.
-At some point you will hit a ceiling on pricing, but most businesses do not yet have to worry about that.
+At some point, you will hit a ceiling on pricing, but most brands and businesses do not yet have to worry about that.

 The best strategy to raise your prices is to do it slowly, especially in a services business though this can apply to other businesses as well.

 Your customer does not have to know that you charged another customer half as much.
 If the new customer is willing to pay the increased price, then you just doubled your revenue.